 Most Instacart shoppers are independent contractors.
-To qualify for a role, you must be 21 or older (18 or older in Boston) and be able to lift at least 30 pounds.
+To qualify for a role, you must be 18 or older and be able to lift at least 40 pounds.
 You must be eligible for employment within the U.S. and have a recent smartphone.

-The site will ask you to enter your information, including your zip code and cellphone number.
+The site will ask you to enter your information, including your ZIP code and cellphone number.
 From there, you will be prompted to confirm that you meet the eligibility requirements.
-Then, it will ask you if you have access to a vehicle and have more than two years of driving experience.

 Once your application is approved, you are asked to schedule an in-person meeting with a company representative at a local grocery store.
 You’ll learn how Instacart works and how to use the app to select orders.
 After your in-person session, Instacart will perform a background check.

 The biggest perk of Instacart is the ability to control how much you work and what you earn; you can log in and select hours that fit your schedule when you need the cash.